caelanseablaze/pws-team-d-hackathon-2026/README.md

 # Adventure AID
 Hello!
 This is the submission of **PAREF Woodrose School Senior Team D** to the 2026 Breaking Barriers, Building Bridges Hackathon.

-This is an app that lets users, primarily PWDs, rate public spaces and be rewarded with cute blobs.
+This is an app that lets users, primarily Persons With Disability (PWDs), rate public spaces and be rewarded with cute blobs.
+With Adventure AID (Accessibility, Inclusivity, Discovery), we hope to encourage our audience to experience adequate physical activity while also contributing to safety, education, and inclusivity for all.

 Enjoy!

+*Artificial intelligence was used in the drafting and debugging of this program.
+However, all art, concept, and writing was done by humans.*

 **NOTE:** As of 02/21/2026 11:34 PM, some files, particularly images, are not loading properly.
 It might just be taking a long time, but if images still do not appear we recommend downloading all the repository files to your device to test it locally.